Krunal-Thakkar/terraform-docs/content/docs/storage/platforms/powerflex/Product_Guide.md

 ### Notes

 <ul>
+    <li><b>Snapshot creation or update is not atomic.</b> <i>In case of partially completed operations, terraform can mark the resource as tainted.
+One can manually remove the taint and try applying the configuration (after making necessary adjustments).</i>

+<b>Warning: If the taint is not removed, terraform will destroy and recreate the resource.</b></li>
         <li>Either volume_id or volume_name is required in order to create / modify snapshot.</li>
         <li> Size of the volume should be a multiple of 8.</li>
         <li> specify 0 for unlimited iops..</li>